fabian-gubler/bachelor-thesis/notes/contents/2-refactoring.md

 ## Background
 ### Notes
+#### TOC
+- Defining Refactoring
+- Objective: External, Internal
+- Relevance: When?
+- Benefits: Why?
+- Overview: Process
+- Sidenote: Tests
+- Challenges

 #### Defining Refactoring
 - (fowler) Refactoring is the process of changing a software system in a way that does not alter the external behavior of the code yet improves its internal structure.
+- Two Key Definitions that we need to make: (1) Alteration of external behavior and (2) Improving the internal structure
+  - External behavior: Features remain the same (proven with tests)
+  - Improving internal structure: Quality Attributes

+#### Objective: Explain External behavior and Internal Structure
+Intro: Value Added

 - Talk about that it sounds less appealing not to add features.

-#### Objective: Include Main points
+- Value that is added is not clear on first sight, nothing to show to the client or manager
+- However, if that code quality is getting worse and worse, so called technical debt accrues.
+Which means that future features are more costly to implement and sudden changes to the code (e.g. new corporate goals) are near impossible.

+General
+- (fowler) It is a disciplined way to clean up code that minimizes the chances of introducing bugs.
+- (fowler)  Refactoring is all about applying small behavior-preserving steps and making a big change by stringing together a sequence of these behavior-preserving steps.
+- (fowler) Refactoring is very similar to performance optimization, as both involve carrying out code manipulations that don’t change the overall functionality of the program.
+The difference is the purpose: Refactoring is always done to make the code “easier to understand and cheaper to modify.”

-Improving Quality Attributes
+Internal Structure: Improving the Quality Attributes

+- Therefore one should only do a refactor, if one or many of these attributes are not sufficient.
 - Readability, Maintainability, Modifiable, Testable etc.
-- Therefore one should only do a refactor, if one or many of these attributes are not sufficient.
 - This is how the sucess of a refactor can be measured: Whether at least one quality attribute has significantly improved, without changing the observable beahvior in term of functionality
 - (lacerda) Refactoring helps to make the code more readable and eliminating possible problems, as well as improving the internal quality attributes of the software (Mens and Tourwe, 2004).

-Tests
+External behavior: Tests
+- We now have a better understanding of how the internal structure (i.e. quality attributes) is improved.
+- Second part was that the external behavior is not altered.
+- By changing code new bugs could be introduced.
 - In the end it must be proven, that only the internal structure has changed.
 This can be done through software tests.

-General
-- (fowler) It is a disciplined way to clean up code that minimizes the chances of introducing bugs.
-- (fowler)  Refactoring is all about applying small behavior-preserving steps and making a big change by stringing together a sequence of these behavior-preserving steps.
-- (fowler) Refactoring is very similar to performance optimization, as both involve carrying out code manipulations that don’t change the overall functionality of the program.
-The difference is the purpose: Refactoring is always done to make the code “easier to understand and cheaper to modify.”

-#### Relevance
+#### Relevance: When should we Refactor
+Transition
+- (fowler) When I talk about refactoring, people can easily see that it improves quality.
+Better internal design, readability, reducing bugs—all these improve quality.
+- Now we need to know why we even should improve the internal structure.
+- Sometimes we might think that we add more value if we add features.
+- Refactoring needs time and resources, so the improvement of the internals needs to be justified

 Critical Point of view
 - (fowler) If the code works and doesn’t ever need to change, it’s perfectly fine to leave it alone.
 It would be nice to improve it, but unless someone needs to understand it, it isn’t causing any real harm.
 Yet as soon as someone does need to understand how that code works, and struggles to follow it, then you have to do something about it.
 - (fowler) The compiler doesn’t care whether the code is ugly or clean.
 But when I change the system, there is a human involved, and humans do care.
 A poorly designed system is hard to change—because it is difficult to figure out what to change and how these changes will interact with the existing code to get the behavior I want.
 And if it is hard to figure out what to change, there is a good chance that I will make mistakes and introduce bugs.

-#### Why Should we Refactor
+#### 3 Key Benefits: Why Should we Refactor
-General
-- (fowler) When I talk about refactoring, people can easily see that it improves quality.
-Better internal design, readability, reducing bugs—all these improve quality.

 Refactoring Improves the Design of Software
 - Software tends to decay
 - (fowler) Poorly designed code usually takes more code to do the same things, often because the code quite literally does the same thing in several places.
 Thus an important aspect of improving design is to eliminate duplicated code.